ahandrewh teaches IAT-334interface design

 • Artifacts — images, quotes, process materials, etc. — used in the pitch make a strong case for the feature's usefulness.

-• Completed within two minutes.
+• Completed within two minutes or 300 words.

 • The pitch explains why and how the feature is fulfilling a user need.